isomerpages/ema-pl/_events/segc-youth/overview.md

 2. Finalists will be mentored by the industry representatives to refine their ideas, and pitch to the judging panel and live audience at Youth@SIEW on 27 October 2023.

-<a href="/files/events/segc-youth/overview/Singapore Energy Grand Challenge (Youth) IHL 2022 FAQs.pdf" target="_blank">Click here to see a list of frequently asked questions.</a>
+<a href="/files/events/segc-youth/overview/Singapore%20Energy%20Grand%20Challenge%20(Youth)%20IHL%202023%20FAQs_vf.pdf" target="_blank">Click here to see a list of frequently asked questions.</a>

 <div style="margin:auto; border: 4px solid; border-radius: 25px; padding: 20px 20px; border-color:#4EC4DD ">
     <div style="text-align:center;">